-For some evaluations, it is vital that evaluation is a neutral process and is seen as such.
+- Why is this important?
+It is vital that evaluation is a neutral process and is seen as such.
 There is a danger in using the same people who work on the program to evaluate it.
 It is very difficult for someone who has worked on a program to detach themselves from it and take an objective and impartial look at the results.
 Although this is unlikely to be a deliberate process, the result may be that the findings are skewed or the data interpreted in a particular way.
-An independent evaluator will look to see where a program has worked and where it hasn't.
+An independent evaluator will look to see where a program has worked and where it hasn't. - What can you do?
+Use external evaluators on large programs.
+If the evaluation is being conducted internally, use someone from outside the program as a quality control check.

-Where impartiality is important, but for some reason an independent evaluator cannot undertake the evaluation, is may be useful for an external person or body to review the evaluation to act as a quality control check.
-Another alternative is to use a combined internal/external approach.
+If neither of these choices seems suitable for your evaluation, an alternative is to have a combined internal/external approach.
 This way, an external evaluation expert is brought in to work with agency staff to develop an evaluation design and evaluation materials, or to collect data.
+If an external evaluator conducts the evaluation, it is still necessary to identify an internal agency officer who can project manage the evaluation process as well as a steering or reference group to direct and monitor the evaluation.